-View members of the Centre for Nutrition, Exercise and Metabolism (CNEM).
+Centre for Nutrition, Exercise and Metabolism (CNEM) members

 The Centre for Nutrition, Exercise and Metabolism is a leader in research examining the impact of nutrition and exercise on human physiology and metabolism.

-View members of the Centre for Nutrition, Exercise and Metabolism (CNEM).
+Find out more about members of the Centre for Nutrition, Exercise and Metabolism (CNEM) and their research interests.

-The research facilities and equipment available in the Centre for Nutrition, Exercise and Metabolism (CNEM).
+Discover the postgraduate research courses available in the Centre for Nutrition, Exercise and Metabolism (CNEM).

 At the Centre for Nutrition, Exercise and Metabolism we offer a wide range of postgraduate study courses.
 Whichever course you choose, you will be working in a stimulating and research-driven environment.